Rajpratik71/recitations/recitation-10.md

 So, what's the type of `ivec`? `vector`?
 Nope!
 It's type `vector<int>`.
 The type of the template'd thing includes the type of the things being used in the template.
 This is because templates are handled in the compilation step, and basically generate a new type.
-This isn't exactly what happens, but mentally you can think of the compiler as seeing your `vector<int>` and creating a normal, non-template type `vector_int`; then it goes through and replaces every instance of the `vector<int>` template type with the `vector_int` normal type.
+This **isn't** exactly what happens, but mentally you can think of the compiler as seeing your `vector<int>` and creating a normal, non-template type `vector_int`; then it goes through and replaces every instance of the `vector<int>` template type with the `vector_int` normal type.
 If elsewhere you use `vector<MyString>`, it creates an entirely separate class called `vector_mystring`.
+(Again, nothign is literally called `vector_int` but it can be a good way to think about this)

 It helps to think about how the implementation is written.